CDRT/docs/bios/settings/thinkstation/networksetup.md

 </details>

 <details><summary>Lenovo Cloud Services</summary>

-?> Setting is available only if `Secure Boot` is `Enabled`.
+?> Only available if `Secure Boot` is `Enabled`.

-Whether to boot up the system with `Lenovo Cloud` selected through boot menu, so that BIOS boots to Lenovo Cloud server directly, which provides various cloud services.
+Whether to boot system with `Lenovo Cloud` selected through boot menu, so that BIOS boots to Lenovo Cloud server directly, which provides various cloud services.

 Options: